cthoyt/cthoyt.github.io/_posts/2025/2025-08-04-ontology-text-embeddings.md

 ---

-Text embeddings aren't the end of the story - I've been working for several years on applications fo graph machine learning in biomedical applications.
+Text embeddings aren't the end of the story - I've been working for several years on applications of graph machine learning in biomedical applications.
 A lot of the good methodological and software engineering ideas I've had/encountered have gone into the [PyKEEN](https://github.com/pykeen/pykeen) Python software package.
 One of those ideas that jointly leverages text and